Fredricho/Quiz/README.md

   * ### Typography

   The chosen fonts for this website were Merriweather for headings and Bitter for the body and the backup fonts were sans-serif respectively.
-  * Merriweather was choosen to be a easy to read font.
+  * Merriweather was choosen to be a good looking font and easy to read.
   * Bitter was chosen to be easy to read.

 * ### Color Scheme